jucazyn/jucazyn.github.io/_pages/home.md

 My foundational and applied interests lie in the following areas:

-**Logic.** As my primary training in Mathematics, my focus is on Categorical Logic and dualities, such as Stone-type dualities (e.g., Stone, Gelfand), others algebro-geometric dualities, and their applications to the relationship between syntax and semantics.
+**Logic.** My primary training in Mathematics, with a focus on Categorical Logic and dualities, such as the so-called Stone-type dualities (e.g., Stone, Gelfand), other algebro-geometric dualities, and their applications to the relationship between syntax and semantics.

 **Philosophy of Science.** My main philosophical area of research.
-I focus on the history and nuances of the debate on the logical foundations of scientific theories, covering topics such as the Vienna Circle's received view, the linguistic versus model-theoretic views of theories, the role of models and theories in scientific practice, and theoretical equivalence.
+I focus on the history and nuances of the debate on the logical foundations of scientific theories, covering topics such as the Vienna Circle's received view, the linguistic vs. model-theoretic views of theories debate, the relation between Philosophy of Science and scientific practice, and theoretical equivalence.

 **Foundations of Physics.** The core motivation for my academic journey.
-In this interdisciplinary field, I blend Mathematical Physics, History of Physics, and Philosophy of Physics, in a pursuit of mathematical and philosophical understanding of physical theories.
+In this interdisciplinary field, I blend Mathematical Physics, History of Physics, and Philosophy of Physics, in a pursuit of a mathematical and philosophical understanding of physical theories.

-**Artificial Intelligence** A growing area of interest where I seek to connect theory with aplications.
-My interests here involves investigating the mathematical foundations of Machine Learning and its applications, as well as developing research in the Philosophy of Artificial Intelligence to address the conceptual and practical challenges in a world increasingly shaped by Artificial Intelligence.
+**Artificial Intelligence** Also of academic interest to me, but here my primary goal is to use my background to translate academic concepts into practical and accessible things.
+My interests involve investigating the mathematical foundations of Machine Learning and its applications, as well as developing research in the Philosophy of Artificial Intelligence to address the conceptual and practical challenges in a world increasingly shaped by Artificial Intelligence.